BenjaminVerney/gestal-cloud-docs/docs/api/mirror/sow-mirrors.md

 ## Bulk insert sow mirrors

-Creating or updating a large batch of resources is often necessary when doing a first time synchronization.
+Creating or updating a large batch of resources is often necessary when doing large of first time synchronizations.
-This endpoint is designed to handle any size of sow mirror creation or update payloads.
+This endpoint is designed to handle any size of sow mirror creation or update jobs.

 ### Endpoint